Ophiopogon, snake's beard: planting and care

 Where to plant Ophiopogon?

-Miniature species are perfect for pots.
+Miniature species will be perfect in pots.

 When to plant Ophiopogon?